Russia and the Soviet Union

 Of these countries, it was from Russia that most immigrants to New Zealand came.
 A few arrived during the gold rushes of the 1860s.
 Russian Jews who were escaping persecution came in small numbers throughout the last decades of the 19th century.

 An influx of refugees came in the years following the Second World War.
 They included White Russians – supporters of the old Russian Empire who had been driven out of their country since the Tsar was overthrown during the Russian Revolution of 1917.
 By 1956 there were 740 Russians in New Zealand; twice as many as there had been in 1945.
 More arrived in the 1970s and 1980s, when Russian Jews were permitted to leave the Soviet Union.
 Most Russian immigrants have come since 1991, when the Soviet Union broke up.
-In the early 2000s, around 6,500 were living in New Zealand.
+In 2013 almost 5,500 were living in New Zealand.